raven6724/decodedscents/WORKER_PROTOCOLS.md

 These brands can be in the DB with Amazon links only.

-### 11.5 Affiliate Link Verification (Established 2026-07-14)
+### 11.5 Affiliate Link Verification (Established 2026-07-14, Extended 2026-07-20)

-**Established after live-testing revealed that Amazon search-URL affiliate links (`/s?k=...&tag=...`) frequently return empty results, and FragranceNet listings sometimes carry a vial or body-spray rather than the actual bottle we're recommending.** The site's honest-curation promise is violated more by dead or misleading links than by missing ones.
+**Established after live-testing revealed that Amazon search-URL affiliate links (`/s?k=...&tag=...`) frequently return empty results, and FragranceNet listings sometimes carry a vial or body-spray rather than the actual bottle we're recommending.** Extended 2026-07-20 to cover Perfumania and Shop Simon — same principle applies to any retailer whose fallback URL is a search page rather than a verified product page.
+The site's honest-curation promise is violated more by dead or misleading links than by missing ones.

 #### 11.5.1 The Rule

-No affiliate link goes into `worker.js` unless the destination has been verified in-browser to lead to a real, correct-format product page for the exact fragrance we're recommending.
+No affiliate link goes into `worker.js` unless the destination has been verified in-browser to lead to a real, correct-format product page for the exact fragrance we're recommending. **This applies equally to all 4 retailer partners: Amazon, FragranceNet, Perfumania, and Shop Simon.**

 #### 11.5.2 "Correct-format" definition